Credit cards for fair or average credit

 No matter which Capital One card you decide is right for you, you’ll get great features and benefits that can make using your card responsibly that much easier.
 Here are a few:

-• No foreign transaction fees: You won’t pay a fee for purchases made outside the U.S. using your Capital One credit card.
+• $0 foreign transaction fees: You won’t pay a fee for purchases made outside the U.S. using your Capital One credit card.
 View important rates and disclosures.

 • $0 liability for unauthorized charges: If your card is lost or stolen, you won’t be responsible for charges you didn’t authorize.2

-• Eno, your Capital One assistant: Eno, your Capital One assistant, can help keep an eye on your accounts 24/7 and reach out if something unusual is spotted.3
+• 24/7 account monitoring: Eno, your Capital One assistant, can help keep an eye on your accounts 24/7 and reach out if something unusual is spotted.3

-• Capital One Mobile app: With the Capital One Mobile app, you can manage your accounts anywhere, anytime.4
+• Capital One Mobile app: Manage your accounts anywhere, anytime with the Capital One Mobile app.4

-• Ability to pick your own payment due date: Change your due date to get more control of your finances.
+• Pick your own due date: Change your due date to gain more control over your finances.

-How to choose a credit card for fair credit
+How to choose a credit card for fair credit: 4 tips

 When it comes to choosing a credit card, there are many factors to consider.
-Everyone’s financial situation and goals are different, so there isn’t just one single best card option based on your credit scores alone.
+Everyone’s financial situation and goals are different, so the best card for you isn’t determined by credit scores alone.

 If your credit scores are average or below average, here are some tips that may help you choose a card:

 1. Know your credit scores: Some cards are geared more toward people with fair credit scores.
-So to help you understand which cards you could qualify for, it’s good to be aware of your credit scores.
-You can use free tools like CreditWise from Capital One to keep track of your credit—even if you aren’t a Capital One cardholder.
-You can also get free copies of your credit reports from AnnualCreditReport.com.
+You can use free tools like CreditWise from Capital One to monitor your credit—even if you aren’t a Capital One cardholder.
+You can also get free copies of your credit reports from the three major credit bureaus at AnnualCreditReport.com.

-2. Consider interest rates and annual fees: As you compare card options, you’ll likely want to take the card’s annual fee into account.
-Also consider the annual percentage rate (APR).
-If you think you’re likely to keep a balance on your card, you may want to avoid cards with high interest rates.
+2. Consider interest rates and annual fees: As you compare card options, be sure to consider the card’s annual fee and the annual percentage rate (APR).
+If you’re likely to carry a balance, you may want to avoid cards with high interest rates.

-4. Don’t settle—take time to compare options: As you research credit cards, remember there are options available.
-And requirements vary from lender to lender.
+4. Don’t settle—take time to compare options: As you research credit cards, remember there are options available—and requirements will vary from lender to lender.

 Key takeaways: Credit cards for average credit